-(1) Peeters, W., Is New Space Lifting Off?
+Peeters, W., Is New Space Lifting Off?
 Prospective Stratégique, 45 (2016), pp.60-65.

-(2) Peeters, W. Towards a definition of New Space?
+Peeters, W. Towards a definition of New Space?
 The entrepreneurial perspective.
 New Space , Vol 6(3) (2018), pp. 187-190.

 Danijela Stupar’s current research is concerning “the shaping” of the lunar regolith in sense to use it as an in-situ material in combination with on-site additive manufacturing (AM) technologies for reason to build future lunar habitats.

 Regolith looks like as a dust, with irregular shape of grains ranged between 40 nm to 800 nm, and with chemical composition dominated by silica and aluminum but also containing iron, titanium, calcium and magnesium.

 Precise drilling and excavation in future Lunar mining sites likewise building blocks will be supported by robotized instrumentation.
 To ensure accurate positioning of facilities or structures, customized surveying instruments will be used, in order to perform measurements needed for calculating the locations of particular items.
 Precise positioning in unexplored areas is difficult, even on the Earth, with all available support.
 This issue becomes even more complex on the Moon’s surface, considering environmental conditions and absence of Earth logistics.
 This project presents a design of an original positioning system, which will be used as a core of all future exploration on the Moon.
 The optimal positioning model for the Moon relies on the applied measurement technology.
 To find the best model, it requests to test the most appropriate candidate technologies, investigating the performances of their mathematical models, and their physical characteristics.
 Two first ranking methodologies will be tested on the Earth in vivo, applying the developed mathematical models, measuring set-ups and related equipment.
 All future Lunar missions will benefit from this project’s results, allowing very precise: landing on the Lunar surface, positioning of all natural or artificial objects, calculation of areas and volumes (for excavation, for example), and all construction works.

-Although the “extended” solar neighbourhood (the local volume up to 500 pc or so from the Sun) represents a tiny portion of the Galactic disk, it offers us an opportunity to study in great details the structure of the Milky Way.
+Although the “extended” solar neighborhood (the local volume up to 500 pc or so from the Sun) represents a tiny portion of the Galactic disk, it offers us an opportunity to study in great details the structure of the Milky Way.
 At those distances, we can now obtain exquisite tangential velocities and even distances thanks to the ESA Gaia mission, spectroscopy and radial velocity for millions of stars, abundances for hundreds of thousand stars.
-This wealth of high-quality data let us analyse the kinematic structure of our stellar backyard, and answer important questions related to the formation and evolution of the Galactic disk where the Sun resides.
+This wealth of high-quality data let us analyze the kinematic structure of our stellar backyard, and answer important questions related to the formation and evolution of the Galactic disk where the Sun resides.